-- Saliva - A mouth swab test may be able to detect Xanax shortly after a dose is taken.
+- Saliva - A mouth swab drug test may be able to detect Xanax shortly after a dose is taken.
 So if you just took a Xanax, it will undoubtedly show up on the saliva test.
 This type of test only works for a stipulated time of two and a half days.
 Oral fluids also have a smaller window of detection.

 - Blood - Xanax will usually build up within one hour of its usage.
 Statistics state that Xanax will show up for at least 24 hours.
 While this may be true, some sources state that a person may still be tested positive up to six days after consuming the drug.
 It mainly depends on the dosage of Xanax and how long you have been prescribed this medication.

-- Urine - The urine test is most typically used because of its clarity and accuracy.
+- Urine - The urine drug test is most typically used because of its clarity and accuracy.
 Unfortunately, urine screenings usually show effects for about five to seven days, with an average of four days.
 Older people may show up for a little longer.

-- Hair - Hair drug tests will not instantly detect Xanax use because it takes much longer for the drug to appear in the hair.
+- Hair - Hair follicle drug tests will not instantly detect Xanax use because it takes much longer for the drug to appear in the hair.
 Xanax may be detected from two to three weeks to 90 days after the last dose.